guillaumeeb/isae-supaero-aibt103-bigdata/src/01_Introduction_Big_Data.md

 - Find new Key Performance Indicators,
 - Explain your data with no prior knowledge (Data Mining)

-Cross analyse internal and external data, correlation:
+Cross analysis of internal and external data, correlations:

-- Trends with news or social network and correlation to sales
+- Trends with news or social network stream and correlation to sales
 - Near real time updates with Stream processing

 ## Scientific data processing